Fernie vacation rentals

 Located in southwestern Canada’s Elk Valley, just 42 miles north of the border between Montana and British Columbia, the small town of Fernie is surrounded by the steep slopes of the Rocky Mountains.
 Although it’s considered a small mountain town, Fernie has a lot to offer in terms of activities and scenery.

 The lush green mountains that provide numerous hiking and biking opportunities transform into a snow-covered ski destination during the winter.
 Historic downtown Fernie and its century-old red-brick buildings are home to a town museum, a heritage library, boutique shopping, art galleries, and several restaurants and bars.

 The best time to stay in a vacation rental in Fernie

 With so much to offer in terms of year-round activities, there really is no bad time to consider staying in one of the vacation rentals in Fernie.
 Winters in Fernie are very cold, with a significant amount of snowfall.
 The cold temperatures generally roll in around November, and ski season begins in early December and lasts through mid-April.
 Griz Days Winter Festival in March is one of Fernie’s biggest events of the year, with several days of entertainment, food, and fireworks.
 As the warm temperatures return in the spring, you can enjoy white-water rafting beginning in late May.
 The warm season lasts through September, with moderate heat and frequent cloud cover, comfortable weather for a long hike.
 When rainfall increases in the fall, Fairy Creek Falls become particularly impressive — but make sure you wear sturdy shoes if you visit.

-What are the top things to do in Fernie?
+Top things to do in Fernie